The Pulse: Paris

 Martine hadn't told Kenneth yet about her final chapter, Drama Queen.
 It brought everything into the present.
 In it, she argued that most of what we do is imitation, but much of what we might do is art — from imagining your fate in a thesis that was as much conjecture as argument, to exposing the blue tints of kyanite to a man who could never make up his mind.

-Kenneth was sure that Martine could become an intellectual star — if only she would stop wasting time on comic books and afternoons with Jean-Marc at La Maison de Verlaine.
+Kenneth was sure that Martine could become an intellectual star — if only she would stop wasting time on comic books and afternoons with Antoine at La Maison de Verlaine.
 He admired her immensely, and yet she drove him crazy.
-Literally crazy, to the point where he clenched the tablecloth as if it were Jean-Marc's throat.
+Literally crazy, to the point where he clenched the tablecloth as if it were Antoine's throat.

 Beneath the cool English façade he displayed to the amusement of his French colleagues, Kenneth yelled at her imaginary image: Why did it take so long to tell me that you were once engaged?